Some years ago, I planted a small butterfly bush in front of our

 literally taste the fruits of their labor, enjoy the pure delight of watching

-that we are protecting our local ecosystems.
+them and know that we are protecting our local ecosystems.

 Avoid using pesticides, even “natural” ones such as Bacillus